Sumukhabs/Attendance-Management-System/README.md

 ### Steps you have to follow:
 1.Download this Repository.
 2.open the folder that contains java files.
-3.open the each java file and change the username and password as you gave while installing oracle 11g database. (mentioned as comments in each java files)
+3.open the each java file and change the username and password as you gave while installing oracle 11g database or any later vaersions. (mentioned as comments in each java files)
 4.After the Successfull installation of Oracle 11g Database, open the SQL cmd prompt in the database.
 5.copy the commands given in the Database.txt file one by one and run it with no errors.
 ### [note: dont change the other code except that i have mentioned in the comment line.]